talkable/talkable-docs/source/saas.rst

     var _talkableq = _talkableq || [];

-    // Talkable Event Data object where you set the data you are going to pass var talkableEventData = {
+    // Talkable Event Data object where you set the data you are going to pass var _talkable_data = {
+      event: {
         event_number: '100011', // REQUIRED - a unique ID of the Event
         event_category: 'Signups', // REQUIRED - Event Category that the Event will belong to
         email: 'customer@gmail.com', // OPTIONAL, RECOMMENDED - customer email the Event is associated with.
 If you pass an email the customer will be logged in with it immediately and as a result they will see Advocate Share Page instead of a Signup.
 It is a good practice to always pass an email not to ask customers to login themselves.
-      campaign_tags: ['default'], // OPTIONAL - Campaign tags used to target specific campaign for the offer
         subtotal: '23.97', // OPTIONAL - if the Event has a value (paid subscription for example) always pass it along, you can then analyze your total sales numbers inside Talkable Reports
         coupon_code: 'SAVE20', // OPTIONAL - provide a coupon code if the customer applied it
         customer_id: '1234567890', // OPTIONAL - internal customer ID, for tracking
         first_name: 'Name',  // OPTIONAL - Customer First Name
-      last_name: 'Surname',  // OPTIONAL - Customer Last Name
+        last_name: 'Surname'  // OPTIONAL - Customer Last Name
+        // , traffic_source: 'Signup page' // OPTIONAL - indicate person traffic source.
+Can be used as segmentation parameter in reports.
+      },
+      campaign_tags: ['default'], // OPTIONAL - Campaign tags used to target specific campaign for the offer
       iframe: { // REQUIRED - any valid HTML attributes can go in here
         container: 'talkable-sa-container', // Tell Talkable where to insert the iframe (this is HTML id attribute value)
         width: '100%' // These are standard HTML attributes, feel free to add as many you need